STIXProject/stixproject.github.io/supporters/index.md

 Please contact <stix@mitre.org> to request inclusion or modification.

-For user communities, please include your community name, basic information about how you use STIX and/or TAXII, and a public reference that we can cite.
-For products and services, please include the product name, organization name, basic information about how you use STIX and/or TAXII, and a public reference that we can cite.
+For User Communities, please include your community name, basic information about how you use STIX and/or TAXII, and a public reference that we can cite.
+For Products and Services, please include the product name, organization name, basic information about how you use STIX and/or TAXII, and a public reference that we can cite.

 ## User Communities
 These organizations have publicly announced support for STIX and/or TAXII.